learn-co-curriculum/dsc-quiz-data-cleaning-pandas/README.md

+?: Question 3

-?: Following is a preview of the DataFrames `customers` and `orders`.
-You want to add the `city` and `state` of all the customers who placed an order in `df_2`.
+Following is a preview of the DataFrames `customers` and `orders`.
+You want to add the `city` and `state` of all the customers who placed an order in `orders`.
 Which type of join is appropriate for this task?

 `customers`